ttaramandi/aztec-kiw/yellow-paper/docs/public-vm/memory-state-model.md

 #### Main Memory

-Main memory stores the internal state of the current program being executed.
+Main memory is a read-write data structure that stores the internal state of the current program being executed.
-Can be written to as well as read.

-The main memory region stores _type tags_ alongside data values.
+Main memory stores _type tags_ alongside data values.
 [Type tags are explained further on in this document](#type tags).

 #### Calldata

-Read-only data structure that stores the input data when executing a public function.
+Calldata is a read-only data structure that stores a public call's input data.

+> When the VM encounters a `CALL` instruction, its `argsOffset` and `argsSize` arguments specify the region of main memory that will become the calldata for the nested call.
+> Calldata can be copied into main memory via the `CALLDATACOPY` instruction.

 #### Returndata

-When a function is called from within the public VM, the return parameters of the called function are present in returndata.
+Returndata is a read-only data structure that stores data returned from a nested public call.

+> When the VM encounters a `CALL` instruction, its `retOffset` and `retSize` arguments specify the region of main memory to copy returndata into after the nested call completes.
+> When the VM encounters a `RETURN` instruction, its `retOffset` and `retSize` arguments specify the region of main memory containing data to return to the caller.

 ### Registers (and their absence in the AVM)